grimmmyshini/chef-fp-examples/README.md

 ## Run the CHEF-FP vs ADAPT benchmarks in the docker image

-To run the benchmarks run the docker image and execute:
+To run the benchmarks, run the docker image and execute:

 ```bash
 cd /code/chef-fp-examples